voidoverload/EAFip/README.md

 # EAFip

-A basic tool for catching ip addresses
+A basic tool for global analytics tracking.

-Run setup.sh as root
+Run setup.sh as root.